Babatunde Fashola: Highways

 On assuming office, Fashola embarked on a major overhaul of the city's main highways.
 At the same time, major reconstruction works took place almost everywhere in Lagos.
 The result was that the Lagos metropolis took on a new look in the first four years of his tenure.
-Most of the major roads were redesigned and painted.
-New roads were opened up with flyover bridges.
+Most major roads were redesigned and re-painted.
+New roads were built with flyover bridges.
 Ultra-modern footbridges were built to replace the old, dilapidated bridges.

 Education

-The Fashola government has paid great attention to education.
-This includes the reinstatement and establishment of well-equipped new classrooms, distribution of free textbooks, provision of well-equipped workrooms and libraries, provision of buses for teachers and students to facilitate transportation, reinstatement of uniformed voluntary administrators in public schools in the state, introduction of a salary scale for teachers in public schools in the state, development of the Adopt a School Initiative and others.
+The Fashola government ensured reinstatement and establishment of well-equipped new classrooms, distribution of free textbooks, provision of well-equipped workrooms and libraries, provision of buses for teachers and students to facilitate transportation, reinstatement of uniformed voluntary administrators in public schools in the state, introduction of a salary scale for teachers in public schools in the state, development of the Adopt a School Initiative and others.
 The schools that have been repaired include: Ikotun Senior High School, Alimosho Girls High School, Agege Okemagba Junior High School, Mojoda Amuwo Senior Grammar School and Tomia Community Secondary School, Alagbado.

-Rural transformation
+Rural projects

-The Fashola government has also made great strides in rural areas, with over 110 rural development projects completed under the Rural Water Supply and Sanitation Structure.
+Over 110 rural development projects were completed under the Rural Water Supply and Sanitation Structure.
 At the end of 2009, 104 communities were metered for the provision of a modified Type A water system from the Intervention Fund.
 Some other achievements in the rural sector include: Construction of modern abattoirs in Ologe, Oko-Oba and Lairage.
-Construction of access roads to link villages at places like Imude road, Shibiri-Etegbin road, Ajangbandi-Illogbo road, Agboroko-Igbo road, Elerin road and Ariyo-Muyo-Tedi Oshun road and so on.
+Construction of access roads to link villages at places was made.
 The state government has completed 165 rural electrification projects under its rural interference programme.